forwardemail/forwardemail.net/app/views/faq/index.md

 * `noreply@`

-## Do you have a whitelist
+## Do you have an allowlist

-Yes, we update a whitelist daily based off the most popular root FQDN used at the DNS level.
+Yes, we update an allowlist daily based off the most popular root FQDN used at the DNS level.
 This list consists of approximately 200,000 to 300,000 unique root domain names.

 Popular providers such as Google (Gmail), Yahoo, Microsoft (Outlook), Amazon (Amazon SES), Meta (Facebook), Twitter, Netflix, Spotify, and more are included.

-If you are a sender or using a sender not on the whitelist, then the first time your FQDN root domain or IP address sends an email, you will be [rate limited](#do-you-have-rate-limiting) and [greylisted](#do-you-have-a-greylist).
+If you are a sender or using a sender not on our allowlist, then the first time your FQDN root domain or IP address sends an email, you will be [rate limited](#do-you-have-rate-limiting) and [greylisted](#do-you-have-a-greylist).

-Whitelist requests can be sent to <whitelist@forwardemail.net> (please provide a complete description and reason for whitelisting, links to websites, and your businesses' certificate of formation to be whitelisted).
+Allowlist requests can be sent to <allowlist@forwardemail.net> (please provide a complete description and reason for being added to the allowlist, links to websites, and your businesses' certificate of formation to be listed in our allowlist).

 ## Do you have a greylist

 Yes, we have a very lax [email greylisting](https://en.wikipedia.org/wiki/Greylisting_\(email\)) policy used.
-Greylisting only applies for senders not on our whitelist and lasts in our cache for 30 days.
+Greylisting only applies for senders not on our allowlist and lasts in our cache for 30 days.

 For any new sender, we store a key in our Redis database for 30 days with a value set to the initial arrival time of their first request.
 We then reject their email with a retry status code of 450 and only allow it to pass once 5 minutes has passed.